 A librarian may become a candidate for promotion by self-nomination or by accepting nomination by the immediate supervisor, the LPC or the DOL or his/her designee.
 A nomination for promotion shall be sent in writing to the DOL.

 The LPC shall consider each candidate for promotion and shall forward its written recommendation to the DOL.
 After considering the LPC recommendation and relevant materials, the DOL shall forward all recommendations in writing to the provost for action.
+Copies of the recommendations shall be sent to the librarian and the LPC at the same time they are sent to the next level of review.
+A copy of the Provost’s decision shall be sent to the librarian and the LPC

 The procedure set forth in Subsections 20.8.1A and B shall be in accordance with the timelines as set forth in Section 20.12 as set forth in the Master Academic Calendar.